Skip to content

 Only on Apple Watch

-Q. How Apple Maintains ISO Standards for WR50 and WR100 Water Resistance Ratings?
+Q. How Does Apple Maintain ISO Standards for WR50 and WR100 Water Resistance Ratings?

-Every Apple Watch with WR50 or WR100 ratings is tested in a laboratory environment in order to meet the requirements set by International Organisation for Standardization.
-To achieve the WR50 water resistance, the Apple Watch should pass a series of tests including submersion in water at 50m of depth for 30 minutes.
+Every Apple Watch with WR50 or WR100 ratings is tested in a laboratory environment to meet the requirements set by the International Organisation for Standardization.
+To achieve the WR50 water resistance, the Apple Watch should pass a series of tests, including submersion in water at 50m of depth for 30 minutes.

 The Apple Watch (1st generation) and Series 1 had an IPX7 water resistance rating.
-After that, Apple introduced the WR50 water resistance rating for its smartwatches which first came in Apple Watch Series 2.
-Although Apple does not provide IP certification for water resistance in its smartwatches anymore, still it started providing the IP6X dust resistance from the Apple Watch Series 7.
+After that, Apple introduced the WR50 water resistance rating for its smartwatches, which first came in the Apple Watch Series 2.
+Although Apple does not provide IP certification for water resistance in its smartwatches anymore, it still started providing the IP6X dust resistance from the Apple Watch Series 7.

 Q. Is the Apple Watch With WR50 Rating Dust Resistant?

-No, the WR50 rating is only for water resistance and it does not include dust resistance.
-For dust resistance, Apple provided an IP6X rating with the Apple Watch Series 7 along with the WR rating.
+No, the WR50 rating is only for water resistance, and it does not include dust resistance.
+For dust resistance, Apple provided an IP6X rating with the Apple Watch Series 7 and the WR rating.

 Q. Is It Okay to Bath or Shower With Apple Watch?